-From Venezuela to Iran, putting America first appeals to both Republicans and Democrats
+From Venezuela to Iran, Putting America First Appeals to Both Republicans and Democrats

 On foreign policy, the real disconnect seems to be between members of the public and the leaders who represent them.

-By Mark Hannah, Senior Fellow
+By Mark Hannah

 We’re told liberals and conservatives are deeply and hopelessly divided.
-After a spate of overseas adventures propelled by ill-fated strategies with jargony names like “preventive war,” “regime change” and “nation building,” Americans of all political stripes are becoming disillusioned with the arguments supporting U.S. military intervention.
+After a spate of overseas adventures propelled by ill-fated strategies with jargony names like “preventive war,” “regime change” and “nation building,” Americans of all political stripes are becoming disillusioned with the arguments supporting US military intervention.

 To be sure, there are plenty of real differences between the political parties right now.
 But on foreign policy, the real disconnect seems to be between members of the public and the leaders who represent them.
 There has long been an awkward consensus among neoconservative hawks, who argue preventive military action makes Americans safer and neoliberal interventionists, who argue that toppling tyrants is our moral obligation.
 Both views are the products of specialized knowledge, good intentions and creative theorizing.
 But neither has made a convincing case to the American people, especially not recently.